RadoslavTsvetanov/custom-express/README.md

 This force you to think about the scope of each property preventing you from accidentally sharing the property between instances.

 Learn more about this in scope.
-Method Chaining

-Elysia code should always use method chaining.

-As Elysia type system is complex, every methods in Elysia returns a new type reference.

-This is important to ensure type integrity and inference.

-import { Elysia
- } from 'elysia'

-new Elysia
-()
-    .state
-('build', 1)
-    // Store is strictly typed
-    .get
-('/', ({ store
-: { build
- } }) => build
-)
-    .listen
-(3000)

-In the code above state returns a new ElysiaInstance type, adding a build type.
-❌ Don't: Use Elysia without method chaining

-Without using method chaining, Elysia doesn't save these new types, leading to no type inference.

-import { Elysia
- } from 'elysia'

-const app
- = new Elysia
-()

 app
-.state
-('build', 1)

-app
-.get
-('/', ({ store
-: { build } }) => build
-)
-Property 'build' does not exist on type '{}'.

-app
 .listen
 (3000)

-We recommend to always use method chaining to provide an accurate type inference.
-Dependency

 By default, each instance will be re-execute everytime it's applied to another instance.